 We recommend you to go to one of the cafes that have a balcony facing the Plaza de Armas so you can enjoy this beautiful view.

 8) San Blas Neighborhood

-You will find the San Blas Neighborhood in 5 minutes walking distance from the Plaza de Armas.
+San Blas is number 8 on the list of the top 10 places to visit in Cusco.
+You will find this neighborhood within 5 minutes walking distance from the Plaza de Armas.
 It is one of the most beautiful areas in Cusco and it is known as the artisan’s quarter and also for its narrow streets.

 In fact, it is one of the most picturesque sites in all of Cusco which is why it is so famous among influencers visiting Cusco.
 When we visited it with our friends from Salt in Our Hair, they absolutely loved it (and took some amazing shots as you can see above).

-Apart from the narrow streets and the artistic neighborhood, you will find many nice cafes, restaurants or bars and also some beautiful viewpoints.
+But San Blas is not only famous for it’s narrow streets and artistic neighborhood.
+You’ll find many nice cafes, restaurants or bars and also some beautiful viewpoints.